DulangaDasanayake/platinum-mern-webapp/README.md

   - Mongoose for object modeling
   - JSON Web Tokens (JWT) for authentication

-- **Database** 📊
+- **Database**

-  - MongoDB for product & user detail storing
+  - MongoDB for product & user detail storing.
-  - Firebase for authentication

-- **Authentication:**
+- **Payment**

-  - Firebase Authentication for Google authentication
+  - Paypal & Card payment methods are available.

 - **Hosting:**

   - Render.com for deployment and hosting
-  - Web App Demo Link:
+  - Web App Demo Link: not yet hosted;
   - I'm Sending My Regards for the Render.com for providing free hosting feature.
-  - It is so much helpful for teachers and students work with IT Industry.

-## Installation
+### Installation

 1. **Clone the repository:**